The Secret of Nikola Tesla: Production

 The film was shot in the former Yugoslavia.
 Besides lead Yugoslavian actor Petar Božović, director Krsto Papić assembled a cast which includes three American actors playing iconic personalities of 19th and early 20th century America, Orson Welles as Morgan, Strother Martin (who died six weeks before the film's premiere) as Westinghouse, and Dennis Patrick as Edison.
 Croatian actress Oja Kodar, playing Katharine, had been Welles' companion for almost two decades at the time of filming.

 The film was written by Ivo Brešan, Ivan Kušan, and Krsto Papic.
 Two American writers contributed to the screenplay and are cited with on-screen credits.
 They are John W. English, University of Georgia journalism professor, and Dee Brown, author of Bury My Heart at Wounded Knee.
 They were commissioned by Zagreb Film Studio director and pre-production coordinator Zelimir Matko.

 Release

 The film was premiered in Yugoslavia on Tesla Day, July 10, 1980.
 The film had a further September 12, 1980 English-language premiere at the Toronto International Film Festival and had a small US theatrical run in 1985.

 Critical reception

-Online reviewers note the accurate portrayal of period settings and costumes and thought the major interest for most audiences would be the portrayal of Morgan by Orson Wells.
-The low production values, continual switching between Serbo-Croatian and poorly dubbed English, and flashbacks burred within further flashbacks were found distracting.
+Online reviewers note the accurate portrayal of period settings and costumes and thought the major interest for most audiences would be the portrayal of Morgan by Orson Welles.
+The low production values, continual switching between Serbo-Croatian and poorly dubbed English, and flashbacks buried within further flashbacks were found distracting.
 It is noted to play like a history lesson instead of a study of Nikola Tesla's character.
 A 3 Quarks Daily commentator thought the conspiracy plot of a "messianic wizard" vs the "capitalist baddies" was campy.